stevana/raft/README.md

 ### Effectful Layers

-In the protocol, there are two main components that need access to global state and system resources.
+In this Raft implementation, there are four components that need access to global state and system resources.
 Firstly, raft nodes must maintain some persistent state for efficient and correct recovery from network outages or partitions.
 Secondly, raft nodes need to send messages to other raft nodes for the network (the replicated state machine) to be operational.
+Next, library users must specify what event channel datastructure to use.
+Finally, the programmer must provide a way to fork threads and run a list of effectful actions concurrently.

+The reasons for the latter two design decisions-- requiring the programmer to provide an event channel type and new/read/writeChannel primitives, a way to fork an effectful action to run concurrently, and a way to run a list of actions concurrently-- is a result of property based concurrency testing that we do, found in `test/TestDejaFu.hs`.
+In order to test the system as a whole, to run several nodes concurrently and test invariants about the system such as the absence of deadlocks, we must be able to swap out the base monad for the `ConcIO` monad, which has implementations of concurrency primitives that act deterministically.
+This allows us to test that the raft nodes run correctly in a wide space of thread interleavings giving us more confidence that our code is correct, assuming "correct" implementations of the `MonadRaftAsync` and `MonadRaftChan` typeclasses.

 #### Persistent State